Please note that the 2024 PCF Senior Grant cycle is by invitation only.

-Deadline for Applications — Thursday, February 6, 2020 at 5pm.
+Deadline for Applications — The deadline is February 15, 2024 at 5:00 PM.
 Late applications will NOT be accepted.
+Funding decisions will be made in May 2024.

 Grant Amount — Senior Grants are limited to a range of $5,000 to $10,000.

-Target Demographic — Pasadena Community Foundation is committed to meeting the health needs of the frail elderly in the City of Pasadena.
-This undertaking is defined as serving senior (age 65+) residents of Pasadena who are mentally, physically, or economically frail.
+Target Demographic — Pasadena Community Foundation is committed to meeting the health needs of the aging residents in Pasadena.
+This undertaking is defined as serving senior (age 65+) residents of Pasadena who are mentally, physically, or economically frail or need assistance in aging well.
 PCF has a particular interest in home-bound seniors, a group that may be difficult to identify and/or connect with services.

 Target Needs — To achieve this goal, we will fund organizations and programs that serve the health needs (broadly defined as nutrition, assistance with activities of daily living, and medical services) of this target demographic through: